-Misconduct by any student while riding a school bus represents a serious threat to the safety of all occupants of the bus as well as other motorists, pedestrians, and members of the community.
-All rules that apply to the school grounds and school activities also apply to the school bus.
+Misconduct by any student while riding school sponsored transportation represents a serious threat to the safety of all occupants of the bus as well as other motorists, pedestrians, and members of the community.
+All rules that apply to the school grounds and school activities also apply to school sponsored transporation.
 Parents are responsible for their student's behavior on the way to and from school and at the bus stop.
-While the District does not assume any liability for incidents that occur at a bus stop or en route to and from school, a student, parent, or witness may file a complaint following the same procedures for bullying against a student and the school will investigate and/or provide assistance and intervention as the principal/designee deems appropriate, which may include the use of the School Resource Officer.
-The principal/designee shall use all District Reporting Systems to log all reports and interventions.
+While the District does not assume any liability for incidents that occur at a bus stop or en route to and from school, a student, parent, or witness may file a complaint following the same procedures for bullying against a student.
+The school will investigate and provide assistance and intervention as deemed appropriate, which may include the involvement of local law enforcement.
+The principal/designee shall log all reports and interventions.
+School sponsored transportation violations are listed below and consequences for each level of violation are contained within the discipline matrix.